OrganicDreamer/DNA-parts-list-creator/README.md

 * Updates partslist.txt (if it already exists) with new part name and sequence

-### To initially set up ###
+### To add DNA parts to the parts list ###

+1. Install <a href="https://cloud.r-project.org/" target="_blank">R</a> and <a href="https://www.rstudio.com/products/rstudio/download3/" target="_blank">RStudio</a> if you have not already.
-1. Download this repository and open save2partslist.R in RStudio or with R.
+2. Download and unzip this repository.
+Double-click and open save2partslist.R in RStudio.

-2. Set working directory to same folder as save2partslist.R.
-In RStudio go to Session->Set Working Directory->To Source File Location.

 3. Run the script.
 In RStudio the keyboard shortcut is Ctrl+Alt+R. This defines the function save2partslist()

-### To add DNA parts to the parts list ###

-1. In R (CONSOLE WINDOW ONLY, YOU BIOLOGISTS!!!) type: save2partslist("the part's name","the part's sequence")
+4. In R (CONSOLE WINDOW ONLY, YOU BIOLOGISTS!!!) type: save2partslist("the part's name","the part's sequence")

-2. Go to folder where save2partslist.R is saved, open partslist.txt to view your parts list.
+5. Go to folder where save2partslist.R is saved, open partslist.txt to view your parts list.

 ### To remove parts from the parts list ###